SFDigitalServices/sf-dahlia-web/README.md

 - TOP_MESSAGE_TYPE defaults to `alert`, other options: [`primary`, `success`]
 - TOP_MESSAGE_INVERTED default to `false`, when set to `true` sets AlertBox prop to inverted

-- SHOW_RESEARCH_BANNER controls visibility of the research banner

 ### Other

-- SHOW_RESEARCH_BANNER - If set to 'true', it displays research banner.
 - COVID_UPDATE -> If set to 'true', shows COVID-19 update info in the apply section and hides pre lottery info

 ## Contributing changes